All Episodes

 Obviously, more analysis by me.

-But we live in times that uh people say we're too fractured, we're too partisan, uh, we've never been more divided, and we need to find a way to work together, to get together and find our common dreams and our common goals.
+But we live in times that people say we're too fractured, we're too partisan, we've never been more divided, and we need to find a way to work together, to get together and find our common dreams and our common goals.

 And it's seductive.

-At times you want to be able to say, okay, we've triumphed here and enjoy successes at the same time.
+At times, you want to be able to say, okay, we've triumphed here and enjoy successes at the same time.

-You don't have to constantly stay girded for battle, but it requires that uh if if uh if eternal triumph uh or long-term triumph is to occur.
+But it requires that if eternal triumph or long-term triumph is to occur.

-Somebody like Rush Limbaugh might say, What you really did, you just went liberal on us.
+Somebody like Rush Limbaugh might say, what you really did, you just went liberal on us.

-And right.
+And you're right.

-I always said that you don't have to give up your principles, all you have to do is just serve the people.
+I always say that you don't have to give up your principles.

 And when you have two parties, you have to compromise.